AlexHagemeister/HighlyAdaptiveRidge/README.md

 The project utilizes a simulation-based approach to generate synthetic datasets with controllable features such as the number of samples, number of features, and the level of noise.
 The simulation involves:

-- Generating datasets using the `make_regression` function from scikit-learn.
+- Generating datasets using the data generating processes from the original HAL paper: `data_generators.py`.
-- Fitting both HAL and HAR models to these datasets.
+- Fitting both HAL and HAR models to these datasets: `run_trials.py`.
 - Evaluating model performance using cross-validation and calculating MSE on a test set.
 - Repeating the process for various dataset sizes to gather comprehensive performance data.